tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:basisOfRecord is bdq:Empty; COMPLIANT if the value of dwc:basisOfRecord is valid in the bdq:sourceAuthority; otherwise NOT_COMPLIANT
+Count the number of VALIDATION_BASISOFRECORD_STANDARD in the MultiRecord that have Response.result=COMPLIANT.

 #### Information Elements